 - July 9- Chapter 5: “Principles and Strategies for Building the Future Church and Some Signs of Its Presence” and Chapter 6: “Where in the World Is the Church Going.”

 The NALC is committed to the renewal of all our congregations, working to develop and deliver resources that challenge and open the NALC to the work of the Holy Spirit in our ministry and mission.
-Join us for March’s session of The Academy: The Small and Rural Church.

-Continue reading “The Academy – March 2019”
+Continue reading “The Academy – April 2020”